Charles Townshend (British Army officer): Mesopotamian Campaign 1915–1916

-General Townshend was ordered by his commanding officer, General John Nixon, to advance the 6th Division from Basra along the north-westerly course of the Tigris, with the strategic objective of capturing the town of Amarah.
-Relations between the two men were poor, and within days of their meeting Townshend was writing letters to Nixon's superiors in India proposing himself as a better man to lead Force D. In his 1920 book My Campaign in Mesopotamia, Townshend wrote about Nixon's plans:
+General Townshend was ordered by his commanding officer, General John Nixon, to advance the 6th Division from Basra along the north-westerly course of the River Tigris, with the strategic objective of capturing the town of Amarah.
+Relations between the two men were poor, and within days of their meeting Townshend was writing letters to Nixon's superiors in India proposing himself as a better man to lead Force D.

-I was always of the opinion that as Mesopotamia was a secondary Theatre of War.
-We should have held Basra and its provinces on the defensive by a disposition similar to the Manoeuvre of a Central Position ...
-I should have occupied the towns of Kurna [Al-Qurna] on the Tigris, in the bifurcation of the Tigris and the Euphrates, Nasiriyeh [An Nasiriya], and Ahwaz [Ahvāz] on the Karun River ... with minimum forces strongly entrenched and with ammunition and provisions for six months ... in this way I should have secured Mesopotamia at a minimum cost to England and in absolute security until such time as the Government decided I should take the offensive-preferably when the decisive offensive was assumed in the theatre in France-and gave me adequate forces to do so.

 In late 1914, by occupying the Ottoman vilayet (province) of Basra (now in southern Iraq), the British had achieved their strategic purpose of preventing the Ottomans from launching any offensive into the Khuzestan Province where all of the British-owned Persian oil fields were located.
 There was hence no real strategic need for the British to advance up the Tigris to take Baghdad, but both Nixon and Townshend were all for it for reasons of prestige.
-Townshend, especially, hoped that such a glorious achievement would lead to his being removed from the backwater of Mesopotamia and given command of a corps on the Western Front.
-Historian Geoffrey Regan notes that "mythical" Western conceptions made the city attractive as a target.
-Contemporary "Orientalist" literature, most notably One Thousand and One Nights, depicted Baghdad as a center of exoticism and romance, building on folk memories of its term as capital of the Abbasid Caliphate.
-The Baghdad of Townshend's time was actually a run-down, impoverished provincial city in the Ottoman Empire.